 September - Commanding Officer Captain William C. Bryson, USN

 January - Visited Mediterranean, becoming first battleship in the Mediterranean since the war ended.
-Ports visited Gibraltar; Mers El Kebir, Oran; Genoa & Naples, Italy; Instanbul, Turkey; Athens, Greece; and Cannes, France.
+Ports visited Gibraltar; Mers El Kebir, Oran; Genoa & Naples, Italy; Istanbul, Turkey; Athens, Greece; and Cannes, France.

 June - Midshipmen Cruise.
-Visited Barcelonia, Spain and Portsmouth, England.
+Visited Barcelona, Spain and Portsmouth, England.

 November - Commanding Officer Captain John W. Ailes III, USN